 In the decades that followed, SSCs proved their value, especially for global enterprises that could benefit from the consolidation of services and standardization of their transactional accounting practices.

-Today, it is estimated that 80 percent of Fortune 500 companies have implemented some type of shared services model.
+Today, it is estimated that 80%t of Fortune 500 companies have implemented some type of shared services model.
 But as they grow in maturity, it has also become clear that not all SSCs are alike, and many subpar examples may even do far less to boost efficiency than hoped.

-In a recent report, The Hackett Group found that best-in-class shared services organizations drew 43 percent lower finance and accounting costs than their average-performing counterparts.
+In a recent report, The Hackett Group found that best-in-class shared services organizations drew 43% lower finance and accounting costs than their average-performing counterparts.

 At a high level, the benefits of implementing a financial shared services model are compelling.
 They offer an ability to consolidate and standardize processes and a greater flexibility for adding new business units or expanding into new markets.
 They also free up an organization’s core F&A operation to concentrate more fully on adding strategic business value through financial analysis and planning.

 Bob Hirth, chairman of the Committee of Sponsoring Organizations of the Treadway Commission (COSO) and a senior managing director of global consulting firm Protiviti, says that setting up or upgrading an SSC often gives the organization the option to bring in new technology—a new ERP system, for example—as part of the growth process.

 “You might see a company using a new or upgraded SSC as an opportunity to move to a new ERP system or a new instance of an existing ERP system,” he says.
 But he also points out that there are significant challenges in upgrading or replacing older technology with new.

 “There’s always risk around the whole transformation activity.
 Will it be on time?
 On budget?
 Will it operate as planned?”